Home Remedies for High Uric Acid

 1. Drink Plenty of Water

 Drinking water is one of the most effective ways to help manage uric acid levels.
-Water helps flush excess uric acid from the body through urine, which reduces the risk of uric acid crystals forming in the joints.
-Aim for 10 to 12 glasses of water per day to support healthy kidney function and prevent gout flare-ups.
-Additionally, drinking unsweetened lemon water can be beneficial, as lemon juice helps to alkalize the body, which may aid in reducing uric acid levels.
+Water helps dilute and flush excess uric acid from the body through urine, which reduces the risk of uric acid crystals forming in the joints.
+Aim for at least 8 to 10 glasses of water per day to support healthy kidney function and prevent gout flare-ups.
+Additionally, drinking unsweetened lemon water can be beneficial, as lemon juice helps to alkalize the body, which may help neutralise some acidity.

 2. Add Fibre-Rich Foods